2nd crew member, dead cows found after ship sank off Japan

 Typhoon Maysak was blowing by southern Japan at the time of the sinking.
 The ship’s automated tracker showed it sailing in high winds of 58 knots (66 miles or 107 kilometers per hour) at its last known position, according to the ship-tracking website MarineTraffic.com.

-The ship’s operator, Gulf Navigation Holdings PJSC, based in Dubai, United Arab Emirates, declined to comment.
+The ship’s operator, Gulf Navigation Holdings PJSC, based in Dubai, the United Arab Emirates, declined to comment.
 The company, traded on the Dubai Financial Market, says it owns and operates chemical tankers, livestock vessels and other ships.

 Another powerful typhoon is approaching southern Japan over the weekend.